- Location: NE Arata Road between NE 223rd and 238th, in Wood Village

 In February 2017, contractors removed trees from the work area.
 They were removed early in order to avoid conflict with bird nesting season.

 Portland General Electric (PGE) moved their utility poles in March-April 2017.
-In May, other utilities are moving their lines to the new poles.
+In May 2017 other utilities moved their lines to the new poles.
+In February 2018, natural gas lines under Arata Road were relocated.

 Sign-up to receive updates on the Arata Road Active Transportation Project, or provide us with your feedback: